krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## Checkout

-Checkout gets the Branch from Github onto the Worker.
+Checkout gets the branch from Github onto the worker.
-As the Worker is created everytime from Scratch every Job needs to get the Sources again.
+As the worker is created everytime from scratch every job needs to get the sources again.

 ## Terraform cli

 `   - uses: hashicorp/setup-terraform@v1`
-Defines the Buildin Commands to be available on the worker from GitHub.
+Defines the Builtin commands to be available on the worker from GitHub.

 The CLI documentation can be found here. https://learn.hashicorp.com/tutorials/terraform/azure-build?in=terraform/azure-get-started

 ## Terraform init

-Terraform Init sets up the Current Project Environment and connects to the Azure Storage Account Defined in your "`terraform/main.tf`"
+Terraform init sets up the current project environment and connects to the Azure Storage Account Defined in your "`terraform/main.tf`"

 ## Terraform fmt
-Terraform fmt allows you to Format your Code automatically so it matches the expected Syntax.
+Terraform fmt allows you to format your Code automatically so it matches the expected Syntax.
 It beautyfies your code aswell for better readablity.

-Normally you would set "`continue-on-error: false`" so you get Automatic Linting and the Pipeline doesnt allow incorrect formatted code.
+Normally you would set "`continue-on-error: false`" so you get automatic linting and the pipeline doesnt allow incorrect formatted code.
 Unfortuately we could not figure out why terraform is complaining about the certain things you introduce later on such as variables.
 Therefore set "`continue-on-error: true`" to ensure your code is running through.
 If you figure out what is the correct required formatting let us know, so that we can drop this workaround.

 ## Terraform Plan
-Creates a Plan of the Changes needed to be done on Azure to accomplish the defined Settings in your Terraform Code.
+Creates a plan of the changes needed to be done on Azure to accomplish the defined settings in your terraform code.

 The `env:` subsection is responsible for initializing variables that are defined in our terraform module `main.tf`.
 ```